 Operational risk is defined as the risk resulting from inadequate or failed internal processes, people and systems, or from external events, which includes model, regulatory and legal risk.
 The Company is exposed to operational risk across its business and support activities, including revenue-generating activities (e.g. sales and trading) and support and control groups (e.g. information technology and trade processing).
-The Board ensures that the Company has a highly skilled workforce and technologically advanced, robust operational systems to cope with this inherent complexity.
+The Board ensures that the Company has a highly skilled workforce and technologically advanced, robust operational systems to address with this inherent complexity.

-The Board monitors and assesses the significant areas of operational risk, including: failure of trading systems to operate effectively; cybercrime; disruption of operational capacity or loss of confidential data; natural events causing loss of operational capacity; significant human operational error; and failure of critical outsourcing service providers.
+The Board monitors and assesses the significant areas of operational risk, including: failure of trading systems to operate effectively; a trader engaging in unauthorised or unapproved financial transactions; business transition risk; algorithmic trading errors; cybercrime; disruption of operational capacity or loss of confidential data; natural events causing loss of operational capacity; significant human operational error; and failure of critical outsourcing service providers.

 The Board has implemented a comprehensive system of controls to address the significant operational risks facing the Company.
-The breadth and range of operational risk is such that the mitigating measures utilised are wide-ranging.
+The breadth and range of operational risk is such that the mitigating measures utilised are required to be similarly wide-ranging.